It all started in 1926 with the "Golf & Country Club District"

 The Board of Directors vision for growth

 At this point in time, the Club was now under the stewardship of its own Board of Directors who charted the future path for not only the Club, but also those many members who would join in the coming years.
 In 1945, 118 Charter Members were already on board.
-Today's roster has grown to over 300.
+Today's roster has grown to nearly 400.
 It is noted that those charter members paid $250 for their membership plus $16 monthly dues for 8 months of the year.
 From the 1950s on, the Club's Board of Directors embarked on the many issues facing them for future growth.
 They were well aware that golf clubs were becoming more desirable to prospective members, and to remain competitive for these new applicants, improvements and additional amenities were a must.

 On June 19, 1952 a new swimming pool and pool house opened.
 The Albert Kahn-designed, and R.E.
 Daly constructed swim facility measured 35' x 75' and was surrounded by a generous deck.
 Immediately, the swimming program was active and remains so today as evidenced by Western's full calendar of swim meets.
 The Club also decided to put the golf course to the test for the State's top golfers for the second time by submitting a bid for the 1951 Michigan Open.
 Upon acceptance of their bid, the Club would host the first of many district, state, and professional competitions.
 The Board was still on its charted course for the club's future.